iutools/iutools/doc/test-plan.md

  ## Cookie consent

  - Delete all cookies on localhost
+   - With Chrome, click in the 'i' icon to the left of the URL, then Cookies and Remove
  - Load any page (except possibly the home page)
  - Check that a banner appears at bottom notifying you that the site uses cookies.
  - Click on the 'Read more' link and check that it brings you to an IUTools